kfattila/Slider/README.md

 argparse, time, numpy, seaborn, pandas, etc.

 ## SMOKE TEST
-To see whether all components are installed properly, run:
+To see whether all components are installed properly, first unzip the test data.zip file in the ./data folder locally.

+Then run:

 $./RUN_TEST.sh